apache/geode/geode-site/website/README.md

 Generated files for the website are in ``${geode-project-dir}/geode-site/content``

-The website is updated by a "sync" tool that monitors the __asf-site__ branch of our Git repo, so after to make changes you must push your updated source and generated files to that branch.
+The website is updated by a "sync" tool that monitors the __asf-site__ branch of our Git repo, so after making changes you must push your updated source and generated files to that branch.
 The content will be published to the [Geode website](http://geode.incubator.apache.org), after a 5-20 minute delay.

 ## Prerequsites